How to Pinpoint Fantasy Football Sleepers

 Wide Receivers: Beware of Rookie Receivers

-There are many ways to pinpoint sleepers in fantasy football drafts.
-Here are the best practices:
+There is a laundry list of ways to pinpoint sleepers in fantasy football drafts.
+To sum it all up, here are the best practices:

 - If coming off a bad season, evaluate if it was the player’s fault.

-- WRs: Emphasize fantasy points per target/touch and beware of rookies.
+- WRs: Fantasy points per target, beware of rookies.